ENCODE-DCC/atac-seq-pipeline/README.md

 Make sure that you have configured Caper correctly.
 > **WARNING**: DO NOT RUN THIS ON HPC LOGIN NODES.
 YOUR JOBS WILL BE KILLED.

+Run it.
+Due to `--deepcopy` all files in `examples/caper/ENCSR356KRQ_subsampled.json` will be recursively copied into Caper's temporary folder (`--tmp-dir`).
 ```bash
 $ caper run atac.wdl -i examples/caper/ENCSR356KRQ_subsampled.json --deepcopy --use-singularity
 ```